remnrem/luna-doc/docs/ref/spindles-so.md

 (i.e. `COUPL_MAG_EMP` is 0.01).
-In this example, however, using the larger number of spindles (i.e. all 393 here, rather than only the 140 SO-overlapping ones) does not appear to give stronger results (although, not the asymptotic p-values are high in each case).
+In this example, however, using the larger number of spindles (i.e. all 393 here, rather than only the 140 SO-overlapping ones) does not appear to give stronger results (although, note the asymptotic p-values are high in each case).

 <h3>Verbose coupling output</h3>